-To allow the laminate boards to become acclimated with the room, it is best to place unopened packages in the room for about 48 hours as they adjust to the temperature and humidity.
+To allow the laminate boards to become acclimated to the room, it is best to place unopened packages in the room for about 48 hours as they adjust to the temperature and humidity.
 This step helps minimize any shrinkage or expansion that occurs when the boards react to the atmosphere.
-In this wait period, check the moisture levels to make sure the floor is dry.
+In this waiting period, check the moisture levels to make sure the floor is dry.
 The sub-floor moisture content should not be higher than 1% of the Protimeter prong test scale.
 The humidity level should also be between 45% to 65% relative humidity.

 A final checkup is to check that the sub-floor is perfectly level.
-With these steps confirmed, it is time to clean the floor from any miniscule objects that could be on the surface.
+With these steps confirmed, it is time to clean the floor from any minuscule objects that could be on the surface.
 Once cleaned, lay down a moisture barrier for the floor.
 It can be a plastic lining, that will be covered by the laminate.
 Avoid overlapping, which would cause the floor to rise.

 The last step in preparation is laying down the padding.
 Most padding and plastic come connected together.
-If yours does not, simply cover the plastic lining with a foam flooring padding.
+If yours does not, simply cover the plastic lining with foam flooring padding.
 The padding will prevent residue from rocks or sand while also preventing creaking sounds when people walk on the floor.
-Do not let the foam to get overlapped.
+Do not let the foam get overlapped.